From Patrice Etienne.

 This is a project that I wholeheartedly support and one that I will be using with my young people as they get to know more about African culture and history.

 All the best,

-From Paul Reid, Director, Black Cultural Archives.
+From Paul Reid, Formerly Director of the Black Cultural Archives.

 The new OCR African Kingdoms option is a huge step forward for the A level syllabus.